quipucords/qpc-tools/README.md

 ### Testing online installation
 To test the release scripts on all supported OS's, run the following.
 ```
-make setup-release-online installer_version=0.1.1
+make setup-release-online tools_version=0.1.1
 make test-all
 ```
 **Options:**
-- `installer_version`
+- `tools_version`
   - Contains the released version of the `qpc-tools`.
 Defaults to `latest`.
-Supply the installer version number you want to use.
+Supply the qpc-tools version number you want to use.

 ### Testing offline installation
 To test the release scripts on all supported OS's, run the following.
-This command will download Quipucords server docker image, installer, `qpc` client and copy them to OS specific folders.
+This command will download Quipucords server docker image, qpc-tools, `qpc` client and copy them to OS specific folders.
 ```
-make setup-release-offline installer_version=0.1.1 cli_version=0.9.0 server_version=0.9.0
+make setup-release-offline tools_version=0.1.1 cli_version=0.9.0 server_version=0.9.0
 make test-all
 ```
 **Options:**
-- `installer_version`
+- `tools_version`
   - Contains the released version of the `qpc-tools`.
 Defaults to `latest`.
-Supply the installer version number you want to use.
+Supply the qpc-tools version number you want to use.
 - `cli_version`
   - Contains the released version of the `qpc` client.
 Defaults to `latest`.
 Supply the client version number you want to use.
 - `server_version`